OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 ![No disc]({{site.url}}/assets/gta3/busted.png)

-If we are lucky, they did not change the detection scheme.
+If we are lucky, they did not change the detection scheme since SafeDisc v1.
 So let's try the script from last time:

 ```asm
 ; Start script at ep